GSA/fedramp-gov/pages/tips-cues.md

 - Finalization
  </p>
  <p>
-Once you are on this page, please see the right hand side of the page for a url for “Validated Modules.”
-Clicking this link reveals another page where there is another link, “SEARCH our database of validated modules.”
+Once you are on this page, please see the right hand side of the page for a url for  <a href="https://csrc.nist.gov/Projects/Cryptographic-Module-Validation-Program/Validated-Modules">”Validated Modules."</a> Clicking this link reveals another page where there is another link, <a href="https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search">”SEARCH our database of validated modules.”</a>
  </p>
  <p>
-Here anyone can search for the product validation and the modules via the certificate number, the name of the vendor, or the name of the module, or all three if these are available.
+ <a href="https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search">Here</a> anyone can search for the product validation and the modules via the certificate number, the name of the vendor, or the name of the module, or all three if these are available.
 <em>(July 25, 2018)</em>
 </p>
 </div>